connect with Fluentd

 As a simple example, this chapter shows a configuration for monitoring the log of a local Apache Httpd server, parsing it field by field, and writing it to an Apache Arrow format file.

-Parse plugin will cut out the fields: host, user, time, method, path, code, size, referer, agent.
+By setting <source>, /var/log/httpd/access_log will be the data source.
+Then, the apache2 Parse plugin will cut out the fields: host, user, time, method, path, code, size, referer, agent.

-Example configuration of /etc/td-agent/td-agent.conf
+Example configuration of /etc/fluent/fluentd.conf

 <source>